Quibble7s/bugtracker-frontend/README.md

 This project was built using React, Typescript, and TailwindCSS.

+## Features

+- User authentication.
+- Role based user authorization.
+- Users can create or delete its own projects.
+- Users can join other user's project to collaborate.
+- Only project admins can add issues.
+- Only project admins can edit the project.
+- Project activity logs.

 ## How to run locally

 ### To run this project locally you'll need to run a local instance of the [bugtracker API](https://github.com/Quibble7s/bugtracker-server) aswell.